About EMDR Therapy

 A woman wearing a red top crosses her arms and taps her shoulders to engage in a butterfly hug used as bilateral stimulation for EMDR therapy.

-The therapy is widely recognised as effective, including by the National Institute for Clinical Excellence (NICE), the World Health Organisation (WHO), and the NHS.
+EMDR is an evidence-based therapy recognised internationally.
+It’s recognised and recommended by the NHS, the National Institute for Clinical Excellence (NICE), and the World Health Organisation (WHO).

 What to expect during EMDR therapy with me.